ejupialked/cryptchat/README.md

 ## Project Status

 This project is currently in development.
-Currently I'm working on making the code more readable.
-If there are any issues let me know.
+Currently I'm working on making the code more readable and maintainable.
+If there are any issues let me know or open a pull request.

 ## Screenshots
 ### Client